Cassiopea-class patrol vessel: Transfer to the Albanian Navy

-Albanian Prime Minister Edi Rama announced the takeover of new warship on Saturday April 5th 2025.
-The main armament of the "Cassiopea" is a single Oto-Melara 76/62 Allargato gun, with weapons and fire control systems used by decommissioned Rizzo/Bergamini-class frigates.
-It is now learned that this ship is a corvette type, "Cassiopea", the "Libra", of the Italian Navy.
-Its delivery is in the process, expected in the coming days.
-This brand of warship is equipped militarily and with tasks mainly in maritime defense and surveillance.
+Albanian Prime Minister Edi Rama announced the takeover of a new warship on Saturday April 5th 2025.
+It is now learned that this ship is a "Cassiopea" type corvette, the Libra, of the Italian Navy.
+Its delivery is in process, expected in the coming days.
+This brand of warship is equipped militarily for tasks mainly in maritime defense and surveillance.
+The main armament of the "Cassiopea" type is a single Oto-Melara 76/62 Allargato gun, with weapons and fire control systems as used by decommissioned Rizzo/Bergamini-class frigates.
 It is expected that this ship, after a general service and overhaul, will be active in service for up to the next 15 years.
-The delivery of the ship will take place in a ceremony, which is expected to be attended by the Italian Minister of Defense, Guido Crosetto.
-The corvette is expected to be delivered under the company of the pride of the Italian Navy, 'Amerigo Vespucci'.
+The delivery of the ship will take place in a ceremony which is expected to be attended by the Italian Minister of Defense, Guido Crosetto.
+The corvette is expected to be delivered in the company of the pride of the Italian Navy, Amerigo Vespucci.